List of Food Wars!: Shokugeki no Soma characters: Ryo Kurokiba

 Alice Nakiri's aide, whose name is revealed to be Ryo Kurokiba (黒木場 リョウ, Kurokiba Ryō) in chapter 53 during the Fall Classic preliminaries.
 As a young boy, he is the head chef of a pub by the docks in Denmark.
 At first, he appears to be inattentive, lazy, and subservient to Alice, quipping back at her and commenting in a deadpan manner, but his demeanor changes when he puts on his headband to cook: he takes on an aggressive appearance, with sharp eyes and a savage grin.
 He considers the kitchen to be a battlefield and that cooks should compete rather than cooperate.
 It is later revealed that he regularly competes with Alice and they are about even in results, with Alice having beat him for two years back in Denmark.

-Ryo's specialty is seafood dishes, and his cooking has frequently been described as "violent" and "forceful", characterized by rich and sharp flavors.
-At the Fall Classic, Ryo places second in his block.
-He defeats Megumi in the quarterfinals of the tournament.
-His style of cooking is likened to a tiger compared to Akira Hayama's eagle, and his semifinal match results in a draw, leading to a three-way final with Akira and Soma.
-After losing to Akira, Ryō sought to improve his skills with spices at an Indian restaurant during the stagiaire period.
-Ryō later accompanies Alice in aiding Erina's escape from Azami at the Nakiri mansion.
-Ryō challenges a Central sophomore Rentarō Kusunoki to a Shokugeki for insults underestimating the freshmen chefs, defeating him and defended the Cutting Edge RS.
-However, Ryō and Alice are defeated by the Council of Ten during the Promotional Exams, and are expelled and later his expulsion was rescind after the rebel won the Regiment de Cuisine.
-He and his fellow expelled students are left to watch by the sidelines as Soma and the others take on Central in the Regiment de Cuisine.
-Four months after the Rebels' victory, Ryo is promoted to the fifth seat of Council of Ten, succeeding Somei Saito and Shoko Kaburagi, but continues his rivalry with Akira by constantly fighting over the fourth seat.
+Ryo's specialty is seafood dishes.